A dog comes when it is called, a cat tends to respond only if accompanied with the sound of a kitchen can opener.

 (part of the Couples’ Program) by Michael Grinder

-An easy way to understand how you and your partner interact with each other is to transfer your knowledge of household pets to your marriage.
+An easy way to understand how you and your partner interact with each other is to transfer your knowledge of household pets to your relationships.
 A dog comes when it is called, a cat tends to respond only if accompanied with the sound of a kitchen can opener.

 Be mindful that the concept of Cat/Dog is a continuum – not a pigeon-hole.
 A practical way to identify what is meant by being cat-like and dog-like is to look at the following table.